-There's been a lot of discussion about the need for public sector cuts.
-Give or take the public sector employs about 5 million people.
-If, as is demanded, there should be public sector cuts of 10% then maybe 500,000 people will lose their jobs.
+"Give or take the public sector employs about 5 million people.
+If, as is demanded, there should be public sector cuts of at least 10% then maybe 500,000 people will lose their jobs.

 I have considered the consequence of this by doing a simple exercise.
 I have done a case study on the cost of a person earning £25,000 per annum who is a single parent with a child of school age, paying £500 a month in rent and £700 a year in council tax losing their job.
 The assumptions are slightly simplifying: benefits are harder to calculate in more complicated households.
 The rate of pay is slightly above mean and significantly above median UK pay.
 But £25,000 is a good, round number.